The tempered disk and the tempered cohomology: The derived analytic spectrum of an ind-Banach ring

 defined by

 is a distributive lattice morphism. \end{pro} Propositions \ref{latt to frame compl} and \ref{incl in ideals} mean that $\rm{Idl}(L)$ is a kind of \say{frame completion} of $L$.
 We now want to see when we can associate a topological space to a locale.
 An ideal $I$ of $L$ is called \emph{prime} if it satisfies the following condition: if $a$ and $b$ are elements of $L$ such that $a\wedge b\in I$, then $a\in I$ or $b\in I$.
 A \emph{prime element} of $L$ is an element $a\in L$ such that the ideal $(a)$ is prime.
 Let now $\cal{L}$ be a frame.
 The set of prime elements of $\cal{L}$ will be denoted by $\rm{pt}(\cal{L})$.
+If $a\in \cal{L}$ then we can define the set